Mitchellpkt/TrackSubtract/README.md

 ## Goal
 Most major video platforms scan content for copyrighted audio.
 When infringing audio is detected in the background of a file, it is either deleted or muted.
 Either option results in fewer files, less revenue, and frustrated users.
 TrackSubtract provides a one-click product for removing unwanted copyrighted music from any audio file.

+## Data product:
+### Consumer/individual interface
+Users arrive at a webpage with 4 feature:
+-  Select file to upload
+-  Enter payment information (if new/unregistered user)
+-  Select output format
+-  Press "GO" to begin

+### High-volume customer API
+High-volume users (e.g. platforms for video sharing, etc) can access a pay-per-second API for removing music from audio tracks en masse

 ## Algorithm
 A user submits an audiofile labeled `SongAndSignal` that contains both the desired audio and a undesirable background song.